dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 * AUTH_ERROR: authenticated: false

+Why are we just setting a boolean you ask?
+Good question.
+You may want to store something else, like the username which is a bit more useful.

+The security here is provided by the server, which if you don't have a valid token won't allow you to do certain operations.
+The frontend just needs to know whether it has a valid token or not so a boolean will suffice here.

 ### Components

 Ok, finally we're ready for the `SignIn` and `SignUp` components.

-* SignIn — A Redux connected component that has access to the `signinUser` ActionCreator.
+* **SignIn** — A Redux connected component that has access to the `signinUser` ActionCreator.
 Simple form with username and password.
-* SignUp — A Redux connected component that has access to the `signupUser` ActionCreator.
+* **SignUp** — A Redux connected component that has access to the `signupUser` ActionCreator.
 Simple form with whatever fields you want a user to have.

 🚀 Create these components.
 You can base them off of your New component pretty easily.
 Feel free to create one single component for this with different buttons triggering the signup / signin if you prefer that UX.